King's Bounty II

 King's Bounty II is a turn-based tactical role-playing game developed by 1C Entertainment and published by Prime Matter that was released for Windows, Nintendo Switch, PlayStation 4, and Xbox One on August 24, 2021.
-It is a direct sequel to the first King's Bounty game released in 1990 and follows the 2008 spin-off title King's Bounty: The Legend, also developed by 1C.
+It is a direct sequel to the first King's Bounty game released in 1990 and follows the 2008 spin-off title King's Bounty: The Legend, developed by Katauri Interactive.

 Gameplay

 King's Bounty II is a tactical role-playing game played from a third-person perspective.
 The player assumes control of one of three main playable characters and participates in both world exploration and tactical turn-based battles.
 World exploration involves completing quests for others, while tactical turn-based battles take place from an isometric perspective in which the player assumes the role of a commander in charge of battling units.

 Release

 King's Bounty II was initially announced for Microsoft Windows, PlayStation 4, and Xbox One in 2019, and later for the Nintendo Switch during Nintendo Direct Mini presentation in 2020.
 The game was eventually released on August 24, 2021, after initially being scheduled to release in March of the same year.
 It was also released for PlayStation 5 and Xbox Series X/S on September 7, 2023.